Lorcainide: Benefits and risks

 Lorcainide exhibits a prolonged duration of action (approximately 8-10 hrs), is well absorbed when taken orally and has a good safety profile as well as a good drug efficacy.
 Hematologic, biochemical and urinary analysis of Lorcainide revealed no significant abnormalities.
 However, an increased prevalence of central nervous system effects, including headache, dizziness and sleep disturbances have been associated with oral dosages of Lorcainide when compared to intravenous administration.
 This could be due to a greater accumulation of plasma Noriorcainide when exposed to oral Lorcainide.
 Noriorcainide, an N-dealkylated derivative, is an active metabolite of Lorcainide.
 It is as potent as its parent compound with similar antiarrhythmic efficacy, wherein it suppresses chronic premature ventricular complexes.
 It has a half life of 26.5 +-7.2 hrs.

 Synthesis

-Synthesis starts by reducing the anil formed from the condensation of p-chloroaniline with N-carbethoxy-4-piperidone, with sodium borohydride (NaBH4).
-This is then acylated with phenacetyl chloride to produce amide 2.
-Selective hydrolysis with hydrobromic acid (HBr) followed by alkylation with isopropyl bromide completes the synthesis of lorcainide (3).
+The starting material is the imine formed by combining 4-chloroaniline and N-carbethoxy-4-piperidone, which is reduced with sodium borohydride and then acylated with the acid chloride of phenylacetic acid to produce an amide.
+Selective hydrolysis with hydrobromic acid, followed by alkylation with isopropyl bromide gives lorcainide.